xmartlabs/python-template/README.md

 Structured logs make it easier to parse, search, and analyze logs in production systems, especially when using centralized logging tools like Loki, ELK, or Datadog.

+## IDE

+This project has some [cursor|https://cursor.com/] rules under `.cursor` that help us write some code, but you are not forced to use it as this is optional.

 ### Examples

 1. Pass context information as key word arguments